Differential Expression and the Mouse Gut-Brain Axis

 Return back to the MGI page on the Reg3a gene.
 Down the left-hand side of the page, you will see sections about the chromosomal location, homology, gene ontology, expression data, and more.
 Most sections are expanded by default, but you’ll need to expand the “homology” section yourself.

 Once this section is expanded, you can find information about possible human homologs to the mouse gene, including alternate names and where the human homolog is located in the human genome.
+Check this section to make sure the human gene symbol (name) you originally looked up is listed - it’s always good to verify you haven’t ended up on the page for the wrong mouse gene!

 If you continue scrolling down the page, you can also examine the pathways and processes the gene product is involved in under the “gene ontology” section.
 Clicking on the blue squares takes you to a page with more information about how that particular gene was assigned to a pathway or molecular process.